Fudantopology/Fudantopology.github.io/index.md

       Title:  Geometric structure of self covering manifolds

       Abstract: A topological space is self-covering if the spaceisanon-trivial cover of itself.
 I will talk about a joint work withLizhen Qin and Botong Wang on the geometric structure of self-coveringmanifolds.
-      For example, we show that in dimension>5, aself-covering manifold with infinite cyclic fundamental groupisafiber bundle over the circle.
-We also construct examplesofself-covering manifolds which are not fiber bundle over the circle, where the fundamental group contains torsion.
+For example, we show that in dimension >5, aself-covering manifold with infinite cyclic fundamental groupisafiber bundle over the circle.
+We also construct examples ofself-covering manifolds which are not fiber bundle over the circle, where the fundamental group contains torsion.
      [Poster](https://scms.fudan.edu.cn/info/3362/4879.htm)